proenza-lab/pyClamp/README.md

 ## Software requirements

-If you want to use **[pyClamp](https://github.com/christianrickert/pyClamp)** in your dynamic clamp setup, you can either downoad the bundled versions for Windows from the [releases page](https://github.com/christianrickert/pyClamp/releases) or run it directly from the source script.
+If you want to use **[pyClamp](https://github.com/christianrickert/pyClamp)** in your dynamic clamp setup, you can either download the bundled versions for Windows from the [releases page](https://github.com/christianrickert/pyClamp/releases) or run it directly from the source script.
 In the latter case, you'll need recent versions of [Python](https://www.python.org/downloads/), [NumPy](https://www.scipy.org/scipylib/download.html), [Matplotlib](https://matplotlib.org/users/installing.html), and [PySerial](https://pypi.org/project/pyserial/).
-Howver, the latest Windows versions of all of these extension packages can be downloaded from [Christoph Gohlke's repository](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+However, the latest Windows versions of all of these extension packages can be downloaded from [Christoph Gohlke's repository](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 These are my version recommendations:

 - Python      (>= 3.7.3)
 - NumPy       (>= 1.16.2)
 - Matplotlib  (>= 3.0.3)
 - PySerial    (>= 3.4.0)

+## Acknowledgements

+I would like to thank Dr. Alexander Polster and Andrew Scallon (@OptogeneticsandNeuralEngineeringCore) for constructive feedback and valuable feature suggestions during the development phase.

 ## Development & Bug reports